dotnetcore/EasyCaching/docs/ProviderFactory.md

 # EasyCachingProviderFactory

-`EasyCachingProviderFactory` is a new feature after v0.4.0 which provides a factory to get providers that we register in startup.
+`EasyCachingProviderFactory` is a new feature which was implemented in v0.4.0.
+It provides a factory to get providers that we register in startup.

 # Why ?